pyrmon/nightscout-docker/README.md

 ## Setup Nightscout

+* I have included the Dockerfile that I used, but it is for refrence only
 * First Clone this repository to your server and go into the folder
 ```sh
 git clone https://github.com/florianschi909/nightscout-docker && cd nightscout-docker
 ```
-* Edit the docker-compose.yml file
+* Edit the docker-compose-amd.yml file if you are on an AMD64 Linux and the docker-compose-arm.yml file if you are on a raspberry pi or any other ARM Linux device
     * Change the API_SECRET value to a password with the min length of 12, I don't know if all special characters are okay
     * Change the BASE_URL to the webadress you want to access Nightscout from later on
         * if you don't know this yet then wait for my instructions (which I will write later) where I tell you how you can get a free domain